Olson homers twice to lead Braves past Phillies 5-3 - WHIZ News

 The Phillies were without Bryce Harper for the second straight game, and the 2021 NL MVP will be sidelined indefinitely due to a broken left thumb that interim manager Rob Thomson said will require surgery.

 Olson put on a Harper-like display with his two homers, the second time he’s done that in a game this season and the 13th in his career.
-He also broke a 3-all tie in the eighth with his second HR, driving an 86 mph slider from Andrew Bellatti (1-3) out to right.
+His second shot broke a 3-all tie in the eighth, driving an 86 mph slider from Andrew Bellatti (1-3) out to right.

+“He’s swinging the bat really well,” Braves manager Brian Snitker said.
+“It’s good to see.
+He’s in a good place right now.”

 A.J.
 Minter, filling in for injured closer Kenley Jansen, pitched a perfect ninth for first save in his third chance.
 Collin McHugh (1-1) tossed 1 2/3 scoreless innings of relief.